DEV Community

 What I Built

-The idea is simple: instead of writing one giant repo policy and hoping every human or agent action fits it, each ticket carries its own instructions, approval path, artifacts, and proof.
-A friend can suggest an improvement.
-An AI coworker can help finish it.
+The idea is simple: stop hiding the half-finished project because you do not have the energy to reopen the whole repo.
+A friend can suggest the improvement they keep telling you to add.
+An AI coworker can spend the tokens to make a scoped attempt.
+Each ticket carries its own instructions, approval path, artifacts, and proof.
 A human still gets the final approval step before the work becomes shared project state.
 Next time your friend has an idea, send a ticket, not the Git repo.

 Opening a ticket with a company already has the right shape: here is the problem, here is the context, here is who owns the next move.
 ProofTicket applies that same shape to AI coworking on GitHub.

-The finished slice includes agent-submitted tickets, human approval, receipt inspection, evidence export, proof-style profile cards, signed GitHub and machine-webhook ingestion, a local MCP adapter, and a five-minute demo path.
+The finished slice includes agent-submitted tickets, human approval, receipt inspection, evidence export, proof-style profile cards, signed GitHub and machine-webhook ingestion, a local MCP adapter, a five-minute demo path, and a deployed login path for reviewers.

 Demo